Multi-objective optimization and quantum hybridization of equivariant deep learning interatomic potentials: Introduction

 \section{Introduction}

 Machine learning interatomic potential (MLIP) models \cite{mlip_1,mlip_2,mlip_3} are machine learning models trained to predict energies, stresses, forces of molecular systems.
 They map the atomic structure of molecules into their potential energies.
-An MLIP model, in comparison with density functional theory (DFT) \cite{dft_1,dft_2}, accelerates computational time and lowers the complexity of energy calculations, but at the same time, approaches the DFT accuracy.
-Some widely used MLIP models are Schnet \cite{schnet_1,schnet_2}, Gaussian Approximation Potentials (GAP) \cite{gap}, Smooth Overlap of Atomic Positions - GAP (SOAP-GAP) \cite{soap-gap}, Atomic Cluster Expansion (ACE) \cite{ACE, PACE} and NequiP model \cite{nequip_paper}
+An MLIP model, in comparison with density functional theory (DFT) \cite{dft_1,dft_2}, reduces computational cost and lowers the complexity of energy calculations, while approaching DFT accuracy.
+Some widely used MLIP models are SchNet \cite{schnet_1}, Gaussian Approximation Potentials (GAP) \cite{gap}, Smooth Overlap of Atomic Positions - GAP (SOAP-GAP) \cite{soap-gap}, Atomic Cluster Expansion (ACE) \cite{ACE, PACE} and NequiP model \cite{nequip_paper}.

 Here we conduct a methodical multi-objective optimization search of hyperparameters for an improved version of the aforementioned NequiP model which is the Allegro model \cite{allegro_paper}.
 Allegro yields significant improvements over NequiP \cite{allegro_paper}, especially on large-scale systems.
 It allows for parallel computations by dropping the message passing propagation of the information and substituting it with a series of tensor products of learned equivariant representations.
 We optimize both the objectives of the accuracy and the inference time.
 In addition, we perform a network architecture search for variants of the Allegro model, including quantum-classical hybrid models.
-We extend our hyperparameter optimization search on additional Allegro model variants, such as an extension of Allegro with additional multi-layer perceptron (MLP) layers along with quantum depth infused (QDI) layers \cite{sagingalieva2023hybrid, sagingalieva2025photovoltaic, lusnig2024hybrid, sedykh2024hybrid, anoshin2024hybrid}.
+We extend our hyperparameter optimization search on additional Allegro model variants, such as an extension of Allegro with additional multi-layer perceptron (MLP) layers along with quantum depth infused (QDI) layers \cite{sagingalieva2023hybrid, sagingalieva2025photovoltaic, lusnig2024hybrid, sedykh2024hybrid, anoshin2024hybrid, lee2025steel}.

-There have been other areas where researchers have found success by inserting quantum layers in purely classical models, a process called, quantum-classical hybridization \cite{sagingalieva2025hybrid, sagingalieva2023hybrid, tsurkan2026hybrid, kurkin2025forecasting}.
+There have been other areas where researchers have found success by inserting quantum layers in purely classical models, a process called, quantum-classical hybridization \cite{sagingalieva2025hybrid, sagingalieva2023hybrid, tsurkan2026hybrid, kurkin2025forecasting, lopatkin2026selector}.